wolfgangasdf/iqp-book/ad-perturbation-theory-apps.md

 Image credit: [link](https://commons.wikimedia.org/wiki/File:Hydrogen_fine_structure_energy_2.svg)
 ```

 Of course, everything is in excellent agreement with experiments!
-A note on the existence of "true degeneracies" - probably it's best not to think that they are fundamental, but only due to our level of approximation of a model.
-For instance, even the energy levels on the right in the figure above are degenerate in $m_j$ - what lifts this last degeneracy?
+You have seen that looking deeper at a problem has lifted several degeneracies - where states with different quantum numbers that had the same energy, became split up in energy.
+Therefore the question is appropriate, do "true degeneracies" at all?
+Sometimes, if a system is very well under control, they indeed exist - but for the hydrogen atom there are more effects that probably also will lift the leftover $m_j$ degeneracy, which we will discuss now.

 ## The Zeeman effect